-German Serial Murderer Nurse Is Found Guilty Of Killing 85 Patients
+Former German Nurse Guilty Of Killing 85 Patients In Serial Murder Case

 The disgraced nurse's victims ranged in age from 34 to 96, according to the district court in Oldenburg.
 Högel was found to have injected them with a variety of drugs that included the heart medicines ajmaline, amiodarone and sotalol, along with potassium and the anesthetic lidocaine.

-As the scope of Högel's crimes became clear, authorities exhumed dozens of bodies, to test them for the cocktail of drugs he had administered to his victims.
-The true extent of his killing spree may never be known: in some cases, the bodies of people who died under Högel's care had already been cremated.
+As the scope of Högel's crimes became clear, authorities exhumed dozens of bodies to test them for the cocktail of drugs he had administered to his victims.
+The true extent of his killing spree may never be known: In some cases, the bodies of people who died under Högel's care already had been cremated.

 This week, Högel offered an apology to families and others who lost loved ones.
 Some of those surviving relatives spoke outside of the district court today — including families of former patients whose cases remain painfully unresolved.